Last Updated on August 6, 2022

 - Some people may have heard of the singer Ozzy Osbourne biting a head off a bat.
 I had heard of this but never knew that it happened while at a concert in Des Moines!

 - ‘The Day The Music Died‘ – The singer Buddy Holly died in a plane crash after playing a show at the Surf Ballroom in Clear Lake Iowa.
-You can still visit the Buddy Holly crash site which is in the middle of a field but has a memorial to those that died on the plane and a giant pair of glasses like the ones he used to wear.
+You can still visit the Buddy Holly crash site.
+It is in the middle of a field but has a memorial to those that died on the plane and a giant pair of glasses like the ones he used to wear.

-- The Hotel Julien in Dubuque was said to be a hideout for the Chicago gangster ‘Al Capone’, there’s even a suite named after him!
+- The Hotel Julien in Dubuque was said to be a hideout for the Chicago gangster ‘Al Capone’.
+There’s even a suite named after him!

 - The ‘Kinnick Wave’ is a football tradition that made headlines.
 The Iowa Hawkeyes football stadium is next to the Iowa City Children’s Hospital.
 During the game everyone in the stadium turns and waves at people watching from the upper floors of the hospital.